 Peacemaking Circles use a restorative justice framework and derive their origin from indigenous cultures.
-Peacemaking Circles involve two or more participants.
-A Peacemaking Circle is a dialogue process that works to create a space to discuss, share, improve relationships, and respect differences.
+Circles involve two or more participants and is a dialogue process that works to create a space to discuss, share, improve relationships, and respect differences.
 Circles assume a universal human wish to be connected to others in a good way.
 Honest communication, increased understanding, relationship development, and community building are the desired outcomes of Peacemaking Circles.

 The facilitator of the Circle (Circle Keeper) is a part of the process and aims to give everyone a voice, address underlying issues, and heal potentially damaged relationships.

 FLYY’s Peacemaking Circles can be a one-time event, or part of ongoing community, family, workplace, school, justice system, and/or organizational growth and development.

 “The Circle provides a safe space where this deeper connecting can happen, where conflicts can become opportunities for building relationships.
 Today, we witness both the harm of disconnecting and the healing power of connecting.
 We need now, more than ever before, to find ways to connect with each other constructively, to understand and respect our differences, and to recognize the invaluable contribution each of us can make to creating community.”